UPDATE: Former Aurora chief of staff identified as man who died at Lake Mills Triathlon

 The Jefferson County medical examiner Monday identified the Elkhorn doctor, formerly the chief of staff at Aurora Health Center, who died during what police called a “medical event” at the Lake Mills Triathlon.

-The man who died was Scott Beatse, 59, Medical Examiner Nicole Tesch said.
+The man who died was Scott Beatse, 59, Medical Examiner Nichol Tesch said.

 Aurora Health Care lists Beatse as working at Aurora Health Center in Elkhorn with a specialty in obstetrics and gynecology.

-An Aurora spokeswoman told The Gazette on Monday that Beatse held the chief position in past years but not when he died.
+An Aurora spokeswoman told The Gazette on Monday that Beatse had held the chief of staff job in past years but not when he died.

 Tesch said the autopsy was scheduled for Monday, and she did not immediately know what the “medical event” was.

-Note: Correction: This article previously misspelled the first name of Jefferson County's medical examiner.